17th Lux Style Awards

-The 17th Lux Style Awards ceremony was held in Expo Center in Lahore, Pakistan.
+The 17th Lux Style Awards was a Lux Style Awards ceremony held in Expo Center in Lahore, Pakistan.
+It was the first Lux Style Awards ceremony broadcast by Hum TV.
 The award show not only recognized and acknowledged excellence in Fashion, Film, Music and TV but also created consciousness about various social causes, such as sexual abuse, child abuse and human rights.
 Unilever Pakistan Marketing Director Raheel Pasha also issued a statement earlier saying that 17th Lux Style Awards show was going to bring focus on ‘social awakening’ and ‘stand in solidarity with the nation’ at this ‘critical time’.
 The event started off with celebrities and prominent personalities walking down the red carpet.
 Ali Kazmi, the official Red Carpet host engaged the stars in quick and light hearted conversations after visiting the Social Corner, which was hosted by Ayesha Omer.
 Punjab Nahi Jaungi remained most awards winning film with four awards while Baaghi remained most awards winning TV series by winning three awards.

 The Awards show was directed By Vaneeza Ahmad and the development was said to be occurred because of budget cuts for the show.
 The opening and closing was executed by Frieha Altaf where she also launched the #MeinBhi campaign which aimed to aimed to cover several human rights violations.